Quasar Factor Analysis -- An Unsupervised and Probabilistic Quasar Continuum Prediction Algorithm with Latent Factor Analysis: Results

 Recall that QFA decomposes quasar continua into a lower dimensional embedding with a finite number of ``factors" (see Section~\ref{sec:method}, we assume $8$ factors in this study).
 Importantly, unlike previous studies of PCA \cite[][]{PCA2005, PARIS2011, PCA2018}, which basis is derived from a limited number of high-quality quasar spectra, QFA can make use of all SDSS DR16 quasar spectra.
 This allows us to study, in detail, the evolution of the quasar population as a function of their luminosity and redshift, which we will explore in this section.

 The latent factors in QFA are defined up to a rotation (see Section~\ref{subsec: fac}).
-To ensure that the basis is physically motivated, we adopt the varimax rotation \cite[][]{VARIMAX1958}.
+To ensure that the basis is physically motivated, we adopt the varimax rotation \cite[][]{VARIMAX1958}\footnote{Varimax can also be applied to PCA components, but technically, it would no longer be PCA since the basis is not orthogonal.}.
 Varimax determines the rotation by maximizing the sum of variances of the squared loadings\footnote{Squared loading denotes the element-wise product of the factor loading matrix $F$ in Equation~(\ref{eq: cont_model})}.
-In other words, varimax finds a decomposition that decorrelates the contribution.
-Compared to PCA-based methods, the non-orthogonal basis of QFA enables more physically meaningful decomposition of quasar continua and, thus, enhances the model interpretability compared to PCA (see figure~7 in \citet[][]{PARIS2011}).
+In other words, varimax seeks a decomposition that decorrelates the emission features and flat continuum.
+Compared to the orthogonal basis enforced by PCA-based methods, the non-orthogonal basis of QFA offers more flexibility, allowing for a more physically meaningful decomposition of quasar continua.
+As a result, varimax enhances model interpretability compared to figure~7 of \citet[][]{PARIS2011}.
 As shown in the middle panel, the first component reflects the strength of the Ly$\alpha$ emission, the second panel recovers a power-law feature of quasar continua, and the third panel demonstrates the contribution from the CIV emission.
 We focus only on the three most notable factors and leave the other components to Appendix~\ref{appendix:com}.
+We note that our learned decomposition is consistent to those derived from modern-PCA methods based on larger training samples.
+Both methods give a power-law component in addition to components with strong features corresponding to correlations between the strengths and shifts of a wide variety of broad emission lines \cite[e.g., ][]{PCA2018}.
+However, QFA differs from PCA in two aspects: (a) QFA learns its components directly from millions of quasar spectra, wheras PCA components are derived from ad hoc quasar continua fitted by other automated algorithms ; (b) the probabilistic description of QFA (Equation~\ref{eq: cont_model}) enables more flexibility, such as non-orthogonality, of the learned components.

 Figure~\ref{fig:com} further demonstrates the evolution of the latent factors ($\mathbf{h}$ in Equation~(\ref{eq: cont_model})) as a function of redshift (left panels) and luminosity (right panels).
 We evaluate the correlation with Pearson correlation coefficient $\mathrm{r}$.
 The uncertainty of each correlation coefficient is estimated through Monte-Carlo sampling, and we find $\lesssim 1\%$ uncertainties of the correlation coefficients for all $8$ factors.
 The left panels show that these three factors (as well as the other factors in Appendix~\ref{appendix:com}) do not exhibit any visible correlation with the redshift.
 The lack of dependency with redshift demonstrates that the quasar population has not evolved much from $1.83\,\mathrm{Gyr}$ ($\mathrm{z}=3.5$) to $3.33\,\mathrm{Gyr}$ ($\mathrm{z}=2$).
 Corollary, even trained on moderate-redshift ($2<\mathrm{z}<3.5$) quasar spectra, QFA might be able to infer high-redshift (e.g., $\mathrm{z}>5$) quasar continua robustly, which we will detail in Section~\ref{subsec:highz}.